5antos/simpl.db/README.md

 db.toJSON(); // { money: 100, person: { name: 'Peter' } }
 ```

-More examples can be found in [the examples folder](https://github.com/5antos/simpl.db/tree/master/examples).

 Contributing
 ------------

 Before [creating an issue](https://github.com/5antos/simpl.db/issues), please ensure that it hasn't already been reported or suggested.

-When [submitting a new pull request](https://github.com/5antos/simpl.db/pulls) please make sure the code style/format used is the same.
+When [submitting a new pull request](https://github.com/5antos/simpl.db/pulls), please make sure the code style/format used is the same as the original code.

 License
 -------